 - Full-colour Control

 This is a really modern transition pack, filled with colour and cool shapes, an essential for commercial editing.
 It would also pair well with modern travel vloggers and anyone looking to edit commercials for travel.
+It is one of the easy transitions Premiere Pro has to offer.

 - A motion graphics template (.mogrt) file that can be installed in Premiere Pro